-The Propaq MD NIBP input is Type CF defibrillator proof.
+The X Series NIBP input is Type CF defibrillator proof.

-This chapter describes how to use the Propaq MD unit's NIBP option to perform Non-Invasive Blood Pressure (NIBP) measurements using an inflatable cuff to measure arterial pressure.
+This chapter describes how to use the X Series unit's NIBP option to perform Non-Invasive Blood Pressure (NIBP) measurements using an inflatable cuff to measure arterial pressure.

-The Propaq MD uses the enhanced NIBP features of Welch Allyn's SureBP and patented Smartcuf motion-tolerant technology.
+The X Series uses the enhanced NIBP features of Welch Allyn's SureBP and patented Smartcuf motion-tolerant technology.

-The Propaq MD unit must perform ECG monitoring when using Smartcuf.
+The X Series unit must perform ECG monitoring when using Smartcuf.

-The SureBP monitoring software allows the Propaq MD unit to take an NIBP measurement as the cuff is inflating, which saves time -- the measurement takes about 15 seconds -- and improves patient comfort.
+The SureBP monitoring software allows the X Series unit to take an NIBP measurement as the cuff is inflating, which saves time -- the measurement takes about 15 seconds -- and improves patient comfort.

-The Smartcuf monitoring software enables the Propaq MD unit to make accurate NIBP measurements in the presence of extreme artifact, weak pulses, and some dysrhythmias by synchronizing the NIBP measurements with the patient's R-wave.
+The Smartcuf monitoring software enables the X Series unit to make accurate NIBP measurements in the presence of extreme artifact, weak pulses, and some dysrhythmias by synchronizing the NIBP measurements with the patient's R-wave.

-- Observe the patient's limb periodically to ensure that circulation is not impaired for a prolonged period of time. - Do not place cuff over a wound, as this can cause further injury. - Do not allow the NIBP tubing to become kinked or crushed.
-This could prevent normal cuff deflation resulting in patient injury due to prolonged restriction of blood flow. - Never use the Propaq MD to monitor NIBP on one patient while simultaneously monitoring ECG on another patient. - If a non-invasive blood pressure measurement is suspect, repeat the measurement.
-If you are still uncertain about the measurement, use another method. - Do not use NIBP without proper training. - Check that the correct patient mode has been selected to ensure that the initial inflation pressure is set correctly.
-If an over-range indication (+++) occurs when monitoring NIBP on a large or older child, change the patient mode selection from pediatric to adult. - Patient movement, very low pulse volume, or vibration from outside sources can influence the accuracy of blood pressure measurements. - Do not attempt to take NIBP measurements on patients during cardiopulmonary bypass procedures. - Some or all NIBP safety functions are disabled when performing the NIBP test in the Service menu.
-Do not conduct NIBP tests when the cuff is attached to a patient. - The effectiveness of this sphygmomanometer has not been established in pregnant, including pre-eclamptic, patients.
+Warning! • Observe the patient's limb periodically to ensure that circulation is not impaired f a prolonged period of time. • Do not place cuff over a wound, as this can cause further injury. • Do not allow the NIBP tubing to become kinked or crushed.
+This could prevent normal cuff deflation resulting in patient injury due to prolonged restriction of blo flow. • Never use the X Series to monitor NIBP on one patient while simultaneously monitoring ECG on another patient. • If a non-invasive blood pressure measurement is suspect, repeat the measurement. you are still uncertain about the measurement, use another method. • Do not use NIBP without proper training. • Check that the correct patient mode has been selected to ensure that the initial inflation pressure is set correctly.
+If an over-range indication (+++) occurs when monitoring NIBP on a large or older child, change the patient mode selection from pediatric to adult. • Patient movement, very low pulse volume, or vibration from outside sources can influence the accuracy of blood pressure measurements. • Do not attempt to take NIBP measurements on patients during cardiopulmonary bypass procedures. • Some or all NIBP safety functions are disabled when performing the NIBP test in t Service menu.
+Do not conduct NIBP tests when the cuff is attached to a patient. • The effectiveness of this sphygmomanometer has not been established in pregnant including pre-eclamptic, patients.